Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Normal vector transformation

-**TODO.**

-Generally by applying a transformation $M$ to a point $\vec{p}$ with normal
-$\vec{n}$ doesn't follow that the normal vector is transformed properly.
-For example if we apply a non uniform scaling.
+After we apply a transformation $M$ to a point $\vec{p}$ and to its corresponding normal vector $\vec{n}$ it is not guaranteed that $<M \vec{n}, M \vec{p}> = 0$.For example if we apply a non uniform scaling.
 So we need to find a transformation that transforms our normal vector correctly.
 First we transform the normal vector to a homogeneous direction.
 After we see that

 $$
   <\vec{n}, \vec{p}> = \vec{n}^{\tr}\vec{p} = 0
 $$

-$\implies$
+which leads to

 $$
   \vec{n}^{\tr} I \vec{p} = \vec{n}^{\tr} M^{-1} M\vec{p} = 0,